Our evidence-based analysis of L-Tyrosine features

-L-Tyrosine is a tested and proven supplement with evidence that it can enhance memory, increase cognitive flexibility, and improve mental performance in individuals exposed to acute stress or increasing cognitive demand.
+L-Tyrosine is a tested and proven supplement with evidence that it can enhance memory, increase cognitive flexibility, and improve mental performance in individuals exposed to acute stress or elevated cognitive demand.

-While there isn’t a great deal of supporting research on this aspect of L-tyrosine, the studies that have been done, combined with anecdotal evidence from users, indicate that yes, L-tyrosine may well be a good supplement for many people, even if they’re not experiencing military-grade stress.
+One of the most interesting aspects of L-tyrosine supplementation is that it performs best under pressure, but that doesn’t necessarily mean that L-tyrosine’s effectiveness is limited to extreme situations.
+While there is limited research on this aspect of L-tyrosine, the few studies that have been done, combined with anecdotal evidence from users, indicate that L-tyrosine may well be beneficial even for those not experiencing military-grade stress.

-Working or studying long hours, struggling with anxiety, and even intense exercise are all stressors, that can have a negative effect on cognition, and L-tyrosine supplementation may help.
+Working or studying long hours, struggling with anxiety, and even intense exercise are all stressors that can have a negative effect on cognition, and L-tyrosine supplementation may help.

 Planning to start a new supplementation regimen?
 See our medical disclaimer.